 Also, flows do not always have a linear relationship with the basin area.
-However, the above simplifications are unlikely to lead to major inaccuracies compared to for example, differences in estimates from annual and monthly time step data.
-It has to be noted that should more reliable data become available, then the estimates in this study can be revised to ensure more compatibility with the data used in the feasibility reports.
+However, the above simplifications are unlikely to lead to major inaccuracies compared to the differences in estimates from annual and monthly time step data, for example.
+It has to be noted that should more reliable data be available the estimates in this study can be revised to ensure better compatibility with the data used in the feasibility reports.

-Table 1 is presented for illustrative purposes - to show the remarkable differences between the two estimates in every case.
-It is noteworthy that, for example, the official estimate of the 'natural' flow at the outlet (Polavaram) is around 110 BCM (a corresponding estimate obtained from the data as described above is 105 BCM, which is rather close).
-However, the 75 % dependable flow at Polavaram is estimated to be 80.17 BCM (80,170 MCM in Table 1), which is around 73 % of the total long-term mean flow.
-While this estimate makes sense in the context of the annual time step used, it is virtually impossible to assume, that such an enormous amount of water may be a reasonable estimate of the water available 75 % of the time, given the high
+Table 1 is presented for illustrative purposes to show the remarkable differences between the two estimates in every case.
+It is noteworthy that, for example, the official estimate of the "natural" flow at the outlet (Polavaram) is around 110 BCM (a corresponding estimate obtained from the data as described above is 105 BCM, which is rather close).
+However, the 75% dependable flow at Polavaram is estimated to be 80.17 BCM (80,170 MCM in Table 1), which value is around 73% of the total long-term mean flow.
+While this estimate makes sense in the context of the annual time step used, it is virtually impossible to assume that such an enormous amount of water may be a reasonable estimate of water available 75% of the time, given the high variability of flow within a year in the Godavari, with a large number of low-flow months (the case similar to that shown in Figure 3).